Lunch menus for each school are published in advance. They can also be sent to parents/guardians electronically or in hard copy if desired.

 Jason Hughes is the Chef Manager at Lourdes High School.
 If you have any questions or your child has a food allergy, please contact Jason Hughes at firstname.lastname@example.org or (507) 361-6312 and we will do our best to accommodate your child’s nutritional needs.

 The meal accounting process is a pre-paid system.
-Lunch payments may be made by check, cash, or on-line via the Infinite Campus parent portal.
-An email notification will be sent when the account balance has been zeroed-out.
-To obtain the daily activity and current balance, logging into Infinite Campus parent portal is a convenient way to view daily activity and make on-line payments, be sure to select resource tiles
+Lunch payments may be made by check, cash, or on-line via the RCS parent portal.
+An email notification will be sent when the account balance has been zeroed-out, or may be low.
+To obtain the daily activity and current balance, logging into The RCS parent portal is a convenient way to view daily activity and make on-line payments, be sure to select resource tiles

 All RCS lunch accounts with Blackbaud and EZ School Lunch (our vendors) will be separated into individual accounts instead of family accounts.
 Each student will now have a separate account balance which will have to be maintained separately.
-If you pay online through the Infinite Campus parent portal, you can make a single payment with a single transaction fee for all your students, regardless of what RCS school they attend.
+If you pay online through the RCS parent portal, you can make a single payment with a single transaction fee for all your students, regardless of what RCS school they attend.
 You can decide what amount to put in each of the accounts and the payments are automatically routed to the correct school.
-If you pay by check, you will have to send a separate check to each school that your students attend and you may need to provide instructions on which student’s account should get what fraction of the deposit.
-Please be patient as we learn this new procedure.
+If you pay by check, you will have to send a separate check to the central office, and you may need to provide instructions on which student’s account should get what fraction of the deposit.

 Lourdes High School provides healthy meals each day.
 The average hot lunch costs between $3-5 per meal.
 Lourdes High School and Taher, Inc. help to pay for school meals, so all students who are approved for the Angel Fund Food Assistance Program will receive financial assistance to pay for school meals in the form of a daily allowance of $5.50.

 Your children may qualify for school meal assistance.
 To apply, click here to access the Application for Angel Fund Food.
 A new application must be submitted each year.